 Before your dental implant can be placed, you may need to receive a bone grafting procedure.
 Bone grafting is necessary when there is not enough supporting bone tissue to anchor the implant in your mouth and provide a solid foundation for your restoration.
-To learn more about bone grafting in Lompoc and Santa Barbara, California, and to schedule your consultation with our experienced oral surgeons, please call Ocean Oral and Maxillofacial Surgery today.
+To learn more about bone grafting in Santa Barbara, California, and to schedule your consultation with our experienced oral surgeons, please call Ocean Oral and Maxillofacial Surgery today.

 After a tooth has been extracted or knocked out, your bone will often begin to resorb, or deteriorate.
 As the amount of bone tissue supporting your teeth shrinks, it becomes more difficult to place an implant, and the condition may cause problems for the alignment and stability of your remaining teeth.
 In many cases, a bone graft can be placed at the time of tooth extraction to help maintain the volume and width of bone you will need to support an implant.